Discovery Communications, Inc. (NASDAQ:DISCA) - Discovery Reports Q2 Earnings Miss

 Discovery Reports Q2 Earnings Miss

-Discovery Communications (NASDAQ: DISCA) reported second-quarter earnings of 98 cents per share, which missed the analyst consensus estimate of $1.05 by 6.67%.
+Discovery Communications (NASDAQ: DISCA) reported second-quarter earnings of 98 cents per share versus the analyst consensus estimate of $1.05.
 This is a 27.27% increase over earnings of 77 cents per share from the same period last year.
+However, adjusted earnings came in at $1.61 per share.

 The company reported quarterly sales of $2.885 billion, which missed the analyst consensus estimate of $2.89 billion by 0.17%.
 This is a 1.41% increase over sales of $2.845 billion the same period last year.